-Does adding a single image to your page or post enhances the SEO?
+Adding a single image to your page or post enhances the SEO?

-So today in this post I will be telling you how you can do better SEO with image optimization and rank of the Google SERPs.
+So today in this post I will be telling you how you can do better SEO image optimization and rank of the Google SERPs.

 Why are Images important?

-I always use an image related to my post, because if you are using an image which is different than your post, then it may result up in nothing.
+I always use an image related to my post, because if you are using an image that is different than your post, then it may result up in nothing.
 And probably you will end up with no or fewer post readers.

 How to do Image Optimization For SEO?Image Relevance